Kniven

+Store Smørstabbtinden and Kniven mountains in Jotunheimen Nasjonal Park, Norway.

 Kniven is a mountain in Lom Municipality in Innlandet county, Norway.
 The 2133 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 40 km southwest of the village of Fossbergom and about 33 km northeast of the village of Øvre Årdal.
 The mountain lies in the Smørstabbtindene mountains and it is surrounded by several other notable mountains including Rundhøe to the east; Stetinden and Stehøe to the southeast; Sokse, Veslebjørn, Storebjørn to the south; Kalven to the southwest; and Store Smørstabbtinden to the north.